New target treatment for high blood pressure

 The study, which was supported by funds from the Biomedical Research Centre at Guy’s and St Thomas’ NHS Foundation Trust and King’s College London, the British Heart Foundation (BHF) and the National Institute for Health Research (NIHR), treated healthy human subjects with a drug that prevented an enzyme in the nerves from producing nitric oxide.

-Once the enzyme had stopped producing nitric oxide, the team were able to measure the impact the gas from that source has.
+Once the enzyme had stopped producing nitric oxide, the team were able to measure the impact of the gas from the source.
 To their surprise, reducing production of nitric oxide led to a significant increase in the force that opposes the flow of blood, known as vascular resistance, and blood pressure itself.

-Professor Ajay Shah, lead scientist on the trial at King’s College London and BHF Chair of Cardiology at King’s College Hospital said: ‘We used an inhibitor drug to stop an enzyme in the nerves from producing nitric oxide.
+Professor Ajay Shah, lead scientist on the trial, from Cardiovascular Division and BHF Chair of Cardiology at King’s College Hospital said: ‘We used an inhibitor drug to stop an enzyme in the nerves from producing nitric oxide.
 While we suspected that stopping this enzyme would have some effect, we were surprised at how much influence it has on blood pressure.

 ‘Our discovery will fundamentally change the way we view the regulation of blood pressure.
 Until now the majority of blood pressure drugs have focussed on other pathways.
 Establishing that nerves releasing nitric oxide influence blood pressure, provides a new target for drugs and could eventually lead to more effective treatments for patients.”